Vastseliina – Bishop’s Castle Neuhausen

 Architecture

 The castle was built on a raised promontory, formed by the Piusa River and the Meeksi Stream flowing into it on the northern side.
 From the south, the most endangered side was protected by a wide ditch, from the west protection was provided by the river, and from the east and north by a smaller watercourse and wet, swampy areas.
-Initially, the castle consisted of a massive, rectangular tower with a basement, with internal dimensions of 11.3 x 7.8 meters, to which, in the third quarter of the 14th century, a three-winged complex was added from the north-east, surrounding a regular internal courtyard together with the defensive walls.
+Initially, the castle consisted of a massive, rectangular tower with a basement, with internal dimensions of 11.3 x 7.8 meters, to which, in the third quarter of the 14th century, a three-winged complex was added from the north-east, surrounding a regular internal northern courtyard.
+The trapezoidal southern economic courtyard was also connected to the tower.
+The whole had dimensions of about 71 x 30-42 meters.
 In the line of the wall from the north and east there were small quadrilateral towers.

 The main tower had six floors inside massive walls.
 The entrance to it was from the courtyard, on the north side, while a wooden staircase was supposed to lead to the upper floors.
 At the lowest level there was a utility and storage basement, above there was a chapel preceded by a vestibule, which also contained a tight and dark penitential cell, inspired by the traditions of sacral architecture.
 Both the vestibule and the chapel were vaulted.
 The chapel and its three altars were to be illuminated by four main windows.
 There was to be an armory above the chapel.
 The highest floors of the tower could have residential and defensive functions.

-At the end of the 15th century, the entire castle was surrounded by an outer wall with a round bastion in the south-east corner and a gatehouse in the south-west corner.
-After entering the latter, you probably had to cross a long gate passage, leading through the zwinger to the second gatehouse next to the main tower, behind which there was an external courtyard.
+At the end of the 15th century, the entire castle was surrounded by an outer wall with a round bastion in the south-east corner and a gatehouse in the south-west corner, thanks to which the entire complex was approximately 106 meters long and from 61 to 69 meters wide.
+After entering the gatehouse you probably had to cross a long gate passage, leading through the zwinger to the second gatehouse next to the main tower, behind which there was an external courtyard.
 The residential and economic buildings were adjacent there to the internal facades of the defensive walls.

 At the end of the Middle Ages, the core of the castle was also equipped with strong corner artillery towers: the southern cylindrical one and the north-eastern one of a horseshoe shape.
 What was noteworthy was the emphasis on their decorative side, unique in the military architecture of this region.
 The northern tower in particular was decorated with blendes, the artistic effect of which was enhanced by multi-colored bricks.
 The colorful niches and large Latin cross were probably intended to emphasize the importance of the castle as an outpost of Western culture right on the eastern border, as well as its importance as a pilgrimage site.